Stack overflow

 In software, a stack overflow occurs if the call stack pointer exceeds the stack bound.
-The call stack may consist of a limited amount of address space, often determined at the start of the program.
+The call stack may consist of a limited amount of address space, often determined at the program start.
 The size of the call stack depends on many factors, including the programming language, machine architecture, multi-threading, and amount of available memory.
-When a program attempts to use more space than is available on the call stack (that is, when it attempts to access memory beyond the call stack's bounds, which is essentially a buffer overflow), the stack is said to overflow, typically resulting in a program crash.
+When a program attempts to use more space than is available on the call stack (that is, when it attempts to access memory beyond the call stack's bounds, which is similar to a buffer overflow), the stack is said to overflow, typically resulting in a program crash.

 Causes

 Infinite recursion

-The most-common cause of stack overflow is excessively deep or infinite recursion, in which a function calls itself so many times that the space needed to store the variables and information associated with each call is more than can fit on the stack.
+The most common cause of stack overflow is excessively deep or infinite recursion, in which a function calls itself so many times that the space needed to store the variables and information associated with each call is more than can fit on the stack.

 Here is an example of infinite recursion in C: